Hard Disk not Detected During Windows Installation – Solved

 Once a correct storage controller driver is loaded or updated, you can try installing or reinstalling Windows again.
 But if this method also failed to make the hard disk detected, cleaning hard disk is highly recommended, because this solution has been proved to be useful for lots of users.

-When hard disk used to install Windows isn’t detected in the "Where do you want to install Windows" screen, please tap on "Shift + F10" combination keys to call out Command Prompt, then type Diskpart, and next select the target hard disk to clean.
+In the Install now interface, please tap on "Shift + F10" combination keys to call out Command Prompt, then type Diskpart, and next select the target hard disk to clean.
 Here we choose to clean Disk 2 by typing the following commands (each type ends with pressing on Enter key):

 Select disk 2